Spurious Feature Diversification Improves Out-of-distribution Generalization: BAlaNced averaGing (BANG)

-A direct fix to the issue of over-confidence is to tune the temperature of the softmax of the fine-tuned model \cite{kumar2022calibrated}.
-However, this method can not be directly applied to WiSE-FT since WiSE-FT ensemble model weights instead of the outputs (see Appendix~\ref{app:better_calibration} for some adaptations of \cite{kumar2022calibrated}, which also do not yield satisfactory results).
-Moreover, the temperature scaling tuned on the ID dataset \cite{kumar2022calibrated} fails to calibrate the fine-tuned model on OOD datasets, where over-confidence is more severe (Appendix~\ref{app:more_bang_results}).
-We propose BAlaNced averaGing (BANG), which adopt label smoothing and Mixup during fine-tuning to prevent overconfidence.
-1) Label smoothing: in label smoothing, instead of setting 1 as the target label for the true class and 0 for all other classes, a positive value(smoothing paramter, e.g., 0.8) is assigned to the true class and the smoothing parameter(e.g., 0.2) is distributed evenly among the other classes \cite{muller2019does}.
-2) Mixup \cite{zhang2017mixup} generates new samples during fine-tuning by linearly mixing pairs of training data and their labels.
+A direct fix to the issue of over-confidence is to tune the temperature of the softmax of the fine-tuned model \citep{kumar2022calibrated}.
+However, this method can not be directly applied to WiSE-FT since WiSE-FT ensemble model weights instead of the outputs.
+Moreover, the temperature scaling tuned on the ID dataset \citep{kumar2022calibrated} fails to calibrate the fine-tuned model on OOD datasets, where over-confidence is more severe (results of \citep{kumar2022calibrated} in Appendix~\ref{app:more_bang_results}-\ref{app:better_calibration}).
+Therefore, we propose BAlaNced averaGing (BANG), which adopt label smoothing or Mixup during fine-tuning to prevent overconfidence and then average the pre-trained model with such fine-tuned model.
+(1) Label smoothing replaces the label of the true class (e.g., 1) with a positive value (e.g., 0.8), while distributing the smoothing parameter (e.g., 0.2) evenly among the other classes \citep{muller2019does}.
+(2) Mixup \citep{zhang2017mixup} generates new samples during fine-tuning by linearly mixing pairs of training data and their labels.

-We conduct experiments with CLIP ViT-B/16\cite{radford2021learning}.
-We impose Mixup or Label Smoothing during fine-tuning the pre-trained CLIP on ImageNet (IN), and test OOD performance on ImageNetV2 (IN-V2), ImageNetR (IN-R), ImageNet-A(IN-A), ImageNetSketch (IN-S) and ObjectNet.
-Following WiSE-FT \cite{wortsman2022robust}, BANG averages the pre-trained CLIP model and the model finetuned with LS and MixUp (more details in Appendix~\ref{app:experimental_details}).
+We conduct experiments with CLIP ViT-B/16\citep{radford2021learning}.
+We impose Mixup or Label Smoothing during fine-tuning the pre-trained CLIP on ImageNet (IN), and test OOD performance on IN-V2, IN-R, IN-A, IN-S and ObjectNet.
+Following \cite{wortsman2022robust}, BANG averages the pre-trained CLIP model and the model finetuned with LS and MixUp (details in Appendix~\ref{app:experimental_details}).
 The results in Table \ref{tab:BANG_performance} show that BANG effectively improve the performance over WiSE-FT.
 Specifically, BANG(LS+Mixup), where both LS and MixUp are adopted, achieves 1.9\% higher average OOD accuracy than WiSE-FT.
 Further experimental results in the appendix show that Mixup and Label Smoothing can effectively alleviate the over-confidence of the fine-tuned model on both ID and OOD datasets.
-In Appendix~\ref{app:more_bang_results}, we include comparison with \cite{kumar2022calibrated}, and also show that the performance gain of BANG can not be explained by other data augmentation methods.